 '''

-STATUS mandatory
+STATUS

+current

 DESCRIPTION

 "The value of sysUpTime when the last entry

 was deleted from the portion of the hostTable

 associated with this hostControlEntry.
 If no

 deletions have occurred, this value shall be zero."

 ::= { hostControlEntry 4 }

 hostControlOwner OBJECT-TYPE

 SYNTAX OwnerString

-ACCESS read-write
+MAX-ACCESS read-create

-STATUS mandatory
+STATUS current

 DESCRIPTION

-"The entity that configured this entry and is
+"The entity that configured this entry and is therefore

-therefore using the resources assigned to it."
+using the resources assigned to it."

 ::= { hostControlEntry 5 }

 hostControlStatus OBJECT-TYPE

 SYNTAX EntryStatus

-ACCESS read-write
+MAX-ACCESS read-create

-STATUS mandatory
+STATUS current

 DESCRIPTION

 "The status of this hostControl entry.

-If this object is not equal to valid(1), all
+If this object is not equal to valid(1), all associated

-associated entries in the hostTable, hostTimeTable,
+entries in the hostTable, hostTimeTable, and the

-and the hostTopNTable shall be deleted by the
+hostTopNTable shall be deleted by the agent.'

-agent."

 ::= { hostControlEntry 6 }

 hostTable OBJECT-TYPE

 SYNTAX SEQUENCE OF HostEntry

-ACCESS not-accessible
+MAX-ACCESS not-accessible

-STATUS mandatory
+STATUS current

 DESCRIPTION

 "A list of host entries."

 ::= { hosts 2 }

 hostEntry OBJECT-TYPE

 SYNTAX HostEntry

-ACCESS not-accessible
+MAX-ACCESS not-accessible

-STATUS mandatory
+STATUS current

 DESCRIPTION

-"A collection of statistics for a particular host
+"A collection of statistics for a particular host that has

-that has been discovered on an interface of this

-device.
-For example, an instance of the
+been discovered on an interface of this device.
+For example,

-hostOutBroadcastPkts object might be named
+an instance of the hostOutBroadcastPkts object might be

-hostOutBroadcastPkts.1.6.8.0.32.27.3.176"
+named hostOutBroadcastPkts.1.6.8.0.32.27.3.176"

+INDEX { hostIndex, hostAddress }

+::= { hostTable 1 }

 '''

 '''

-INDEX { hostIndex, hostAddress }

-::= { hostTable 1 }

 HostEntry ::= SEQUENCE {

 hostAddress

-hostAdaress

-hostCreationOrder

 OCTET STRING,

-INTEGER (1..65535),

-hostIndex

-INTEGER (1..65535),

-Counter,
+hostCreationOrder Integer32, hostIndex Integer32, hostInPkts Counter32.

+Integer32,

-hostInPkts
+hostInPkts Counter32,

-hostOutPkts
+hostOutPkts Counter32,

-Counter,

-hostInOctets
+hostInOctets Counter32,

-Counter,

-hostOutOctets
+hostOutOctets Counter32,

-Counter,

-hostOutErrors
+hostOutErrors Counter32,

-Counter,

-hostOutBroadcastPkts Counter,
+hostOutBroadcastPkts Counter32,

-hostOutMulticastPkts Counter
+hostOutMulticastPkts Counter32

 }

 hostAddress OBJECT-TYPE

 SYNTAX OCTET STRING

-ACCESS read-only
+MAX-ACCESS read-only

-STATUS mandatory
+STATUS current

 DESCRIPTION

 "The physical address of this host."

 ::= { hostEntry 1 }

 hostCreationOrder OBJECT-TYPE

-SYNTAX INTEGER (1..65535)
+SYNTAX Integer32 (1..65535)

-ACCESS read-only
+MAX-ACCESS read-only

-STATUS mandatory
+STATUS current

 DESCRIPTION

 "An index that defines the relative ordering of

 the creation time of hosts captured for a

 particular hostControlEntry.
 This index shall

 be between 1 and N, where N is the value of

 the associated hostControlTableSize.
 The ordering

 of the indexes is based on the order of each entry's

-insertion into the table, in which entries added
+insertion into the table, in which entries added earlier

-earlier have a lower index value than entries added
+have a lower index value than entries added later.

-later.

 It is important to note that the order for a

 particular entry may change as an (earlier) entry

 is deleted from the table.
 Because this order may

 change, management stations should make use of the

 hostControlLastDeleteTime variable in the

+hostControlEntry associated with the relevant

+portion of the hostTable.
+By observing

+this variable, the management station may detect

+the circumstances where a previous association

+between a value of hostCreationOrder

+and a hostEntry may no longer hold."

+::= { hostEntry 2 }

 '''